trombik/esp_hass/examples/hello_world/README.md

 1. Subscribes to all events
 1. Calls a service, and print the result (modify entity ID, domain, and service to call by `make menuconfig`)
-1. Prints events received from the Home Assistant
+1. Prints events received from the Home Assistant in a loop
 1. Cleans up and exits the test after the loop

 ## Requirements